ThijsTerporten/Climbing-Traveller/README.md

 * As a user I would like to be updated about more locations I could visit in the futere.
 * I already booked my holiday, is there a location I could go and climb near me.

+## Strategy

+### User Needs

+As a user the site has to be accessible on mobile, tablet and all browsers.
+Information should be clearly laid out, informative and easy to read.
+The site navigation needs to be optimal to move to the preferred section of the user.

+### Business vision

+The purpose of this project is to give users new idea's and a clear overview of the area of their next climbing trip.
+The site also gives the users easy acces to external sites to buy new gear or an option to subscribe to a newsletter to give them updates about cool new climbing locations.

 ## Scope

 ## Skeleton